oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer_user_address.md

 #### get_subresource

-Retrieve a record containing information about the owner (of type users) assigned to a specific customer user address.
+Retrieve a record that contains information about the user who is assigned as a customer user address record owner in the management console.

 #### get_relationship

-Retrieve the id of the owner (of type users) assigned to a specific customer user address.
+Retrieve the id of the user who is assigned as a customer user address record owner in the management console.

 #### update_relationship

-Replace the owner (of type users) of a specific customer user address record belongs to.
+Replace the user who is assigned as a customer user address record owner in the management console.

 {@request:json_api}
 Example: